kSinghParth/yelp-scraping/README.md

 2. During the initial run of the script, the owner's response to the reviews were not tabulated in the DB as a separate entity.
 All these entries have check_in flag set as 1.

 `python get_reviews.py --owner_response `

+3. All new reviews collected in the next iteration have been marked with flag 3.
+We will use this to fetch their photos and update the flag to 4.